 a) Sampling and Population

-- Population: The complete set of items or events under study.
+- Population: First, take the complete set of items or events under study.

-- Sample: A subset of the population.
-Since analyzing the whole population may be impossible, a sample is taken for analysis.
+- Sample: It is a subset of the population because analyzing the whole population may be impossible, so a sample is taken for analysis.

 b) Hypothesis Testing